 In 2018, the Journal shifted to a new structure of publishing three General Issues and one Thematic Issue each year.
 This change is in recognition of the Journal’s strength as a generalist law journal, and will accommodate the re-introduction of the Forum as an online companion to the Journal.
 The Forum will enhance the Journal’s ability to respond in a timely manner to topics of contemporary legal importance, and encourage debate and discourse around issues raised in the Journal.

-The UNSW Law Journal relies on the generous support of its three Premier Sponsors: Allens, Herbert Smith Freehills and King & Wood Mallesons.
+The UNSW Law Journal relies on the generous support of its four Premier Sponsors: Allens, Corrs Chambers Westgarth, Herbert Smith Freehills, and King & Wood Mallesons.
 The Journal’s launch events each year are hosted at the offices of our Premier Sponsors.